okikiolanlesi/food-court/README.md

 You can test the endpoints using the postman documentation [here](https://documenter.getpostman.com/view/22751768/2s8Z76uU8e)

-If you would like to test the endpoints using the live link, theres no need to run the setup script in your terminal as the live database already contains the dummy data

-The live api link which was hosted on render can be found [here](https://food-court-eswk.onrender.com),
+The live api link which was hosted on render can be found [here](https://food-court-eswk.onrender.com), While testing the live link you can use the below details to login as an admin `{
+    "email": "admin@gmail.com",
+    "password": "password"
+}`

+You can as well login as a regular user(to test access restriction) with the the details below `{
+     "email": "user@gmail.com",
+    "password": "password"
+}`

-##### Please I would like to kindly inform you that my app was built using express js and mongodb.
+#### Please I would like to kindly inform you that my app was built using express js and mongodb.
 Reason being i received the email late and I'm not familiar with the nestjs framework, kindly bare with me.